-What brought you and the Foundation together?
+What brought you and I was already involved with Louis Roederer before the the Foundation together?
 Foundation was created.
 The House had taken on the responsibility of being a patron of the BnF with a view to utilizing the library's collection of photographs and was considering where to go from there.
 We mulled over the matter in terms of Louis Roederer itself: the House grows its own grapes from which it makes fine wines that elicit not only delight but also emotion and wonder.
 In the vineyard as in the cellar there is a quest for perfection not unlike the creative urge that defines art.
 Louis Roederer's management wished to extend the partnership with the BnF and mirror its quest for perfection via a foundation with fairly broad terms of reference to act freely.
 The partnership with the BnF was very focused on photography but we felt that our curiosity would be much wider.